jovangolic/erp-v1/README.md

-# 🏭 ERP Backend System for Storage,Logistics and Accounting Management
+ERP Backend System — SLAM (Storage, Logistics and Accounting Management)

-This is the backend component of a modular ERP system tailored for **micro**, **small**, and **medium-sized enterprises (MSMEs)** to efficiently manage warehouse operations.
-The name of the sistem is acronym SLAM which stands for Storage,Logistics and Accounting Management
+This is the backend component of SLAM, a modular ERP system designed specifically for micro, small, and medium-sized enterprises (MSMEs) to streamline warehouse, logistics, and accounting operations.

-> ⚠️ *Disclaimer: This is not a copy of SAP.*
+    ⚠️ Disclaimer: This system is not a copy of any existing ERP solution, including SAP.
+SLAM is an original software product designed and developed from scratch.

+    🎯 Slogan: “SLAM — Control your storage, move with logic, and balance with clarity.”

 ---

 ## 📦 Features

 - ✅ User authentication and role-based access control

 - ✅ Warehouse and inventory management

-- ✅ Product tracking and stock monitoring
+- ✅ Product tracking and real-time stock monitoring

 - ✅ Shift and employee activity reporting

-- ✅ Token-based session handling with support for refresh tokens
+- ✅ Token-based session handling with refresh token support

-- ✅ RESTful API endpoints for all core features
+- ✅ RESTful API endpoints for all major operations

+- ✅ Logistics management — transport orders, shipments, vehicle tracking

+- ✅ Accounting module — invoices, payments, and financial reporting

 ---